SuvrajitMullick/Open-Vocabulary-3D-Scene-Understanding/README.md

 ### Step 5 — Training-Method Ablation (Ramen only — Exps 11, 13, 15)

-> Baseline: Exp 9.
-Configurations found clearly detrimental are not extended to other scenes.
+> Taking Baseline: Exp 9 (Unified SAM, Crop@30k).
+Below configurations are evaluated on ramen scene only, found clearly detrimental are not extended to other scenes.

 ```bash
 # Exp 11: + Cluster Pruning (CP)